Chick-fil-A contractors’ dispute leaves dozens of carpenters unpaid

 Chick-fil-A hired Illinois-based Thorndale Construction Services as the general contractor.
 Thorndale hired Infinity Homescapes to build the shell of the buildings.
 Southeast Michigan-based Infinity Homescapes hired the workers.

-Attorney Josie Lewis of Infinity Homescapes said, "The bottom line is that we're trying to work them and try to get paid for the work that we performed."
+Attorney Josie Lewis of Infinity Homescapes said, "The bottom line is that we're trying to work with [Thorndale] and try to get paid for the work that we performed."

 Lewis said Thorndale is refusing to honor their contract.
 Infinity also filed a lien against the properties, alleging Thorndale owes Infinity $72,000.